Have any questions?

 In order to qualify for the funding, ponds restored or created should deliver high-quality breeding habitat for great crested newt.
 This includes excellent water quality, well connected to suitable terrestrial habitat, and minimal disturbance from livestock, dogs, waterfowl and humans.

 You can view the full set of criteria below.
-If you think you have suitable ponds, please get in touch with and one of advisers will take you though the next steps.
+If you think you have suitable ponds, please get in touch with one of our advisers who will take you though the next steps.

 Farmland ponds just 4 months after restoration